Slezské Rudoltice: History

 The first written mention of Rudoltice is from 1255.
 It was one of the settlements that were founded in the area shortly before at the initiative of the bishop Bruno von Schauenburg.
-The area was then settled by German colonizers.
+The area was then settled by German colonisers.

 The local medieval fortress was rebuilt into a small Renaissance castle in 1548–1565.
 In 1630, after the Rudoltice fief was shortly owned by Maximilian, Prince of Dietrichstein, it was acquired by the Counts of Hodice.
 From 1661 to 1778, Rudoltice was an estate associated in particular with Albert of Hodice (1706–1778), thanks to which it flourished.
 He had rebuilt the castle in the Baroque style and turned Rudoltice a cultural centre of Silesia.
-Rudoltice began to be nicknamed "Silesian Versailles" and among the guests at the castle were the composer Carl Ditters von Dittersdorf or the Prussian king Frederick the Great.
+Rudoltice began to be nicknamed "Silesian Versailles" and among the guests at the castle were the composer Carl Ditters von Dittersdorf and the Prussian king Frederick the Great.
 However, Albert of Hodice indebted the estate, and therefore it had to be divided and sold out in order to pay off debts.
 Valuable things and furniture from the castle were also sold out.

 In 1938, Rudoltice was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
-After World War II, the German population was expelled and the village was resettled by Czechs.
+After World War II, the German-speaking population was expelled and the village was resettled by Czechs.
 The neighbouring village of Pelhřimovy was razed to the ground after the Germans left and disappeared.

 The current municipality of Slezské Rudoltice was created in 1947 by merger of Městys Rudoltice and Ves Rudoltice (including Amalín).
-In 1949, the villages of Víno and Nový Les, and the area of the abandoned village of Pelhřimovy were joined to the municipality.
+In 1949, the villages of Víno and Nový Les, and the area of the abandoned village of Pelhřimovy were annexed to the municipality.
 In 1960, Koberno was joined.